Condenser: Definition, Principle, Types, Working, Advantages

 Forced-Convection-Condenser

-Forced air-cooled condensers are used in domestic deep freezers, water coolers, window air conditioners.
+Forced air-cooled condensers are used in domestic deep freezers, water coolers, and window air conditioners.

 Mostly, Forced convection types are made from copper material.